 With such a full day of teaching, coaching, advising, dorm duties, etc., it is amazing that many faculty members have found the time to develop outside interests.
 Perhaps not surprisingly, a number of these interests have been related to teaching or coaching, and some have benefited the Academy.
 This was true even in the nineteenth century, when living without any modern conveniences left little time for anything beyond family, school and church.
 For example, Principal and Classics teacher Cyrus S. Richards, class of 1831, wrote and published three Latin textbooks while at KUA from 1835 to 1871.
 His wife Helen, an accomplished pianist, travelled by train to Boston every week for her own piano lessons, in addition to teaching piano to their own three children and a number of KUA students.

-Left: One of three Latin textbooks written by Principal Cyrus S. Richards.
-Center: Headmaster Charles A. Tracy taking school photographs with his box camera.
-Right: A dollhouse and miniature furniture hand crafted by Tracy for his granddaughter.
+Top Left: One of three Latin textbooks written by Principal Cyrus S. Richards.
+Top Right: Headmaster Charles A. Tracy taking school photographs with his box camera.
+Left: A dollhouse and miniature furniture hand crafted by Tracy for his granddaughter.

 Charles A. Tracy, who served as Headmaster from 1905 to 1935 and was a graduate of the class of 1893, was able to carve out time to become an accomplished woodworker and furniture maker.
 His work included a doll house he built for his granddaughter Anne Tracy, complete with miniature furniture.
 Beyond Headmaster Tracy’s duties as Principal and Classics teacher, was his involvement as a citizen in the local community.
 In 1910, for example, he and Howard W. Chellis, owner of the Meriden Telephone Company, formed the Meriden Electric Light and Power Company, as Tracy was eager to bring power and electricity to campus buildings.
 The new electric company were able to use the established telephone poles.
 He was also involved with the organization of the Meriden Bird Club, considered by some to be the oldest in the country, and established student participation in housing and feeding migratory birds, which was a new idea at the time.
 For his own enjoyment, Tracy founded the Merifield Men’s Club, a club for the men of Meriden and Plainfield to meet in each other’s homes and exchange ideas.